 It is everything I ever wanted, but not how I wanted it.

 For one, the word *I* in that sentence feels all wrong to me.
 I miss our TEAM.
 It’s what WE wanted.
 Isn’t it?
 Everyone is scattered, at home quarantining or tending to little people in their family, or teaching in schools, stretched to new limits.
 We have a new team that I’m incredibly grateful for, but it hasn’t felt “whole” or fair to them, because I miss everyone who isn’t here.
 I hope they all eventually return, but I don’t know how or when, and take nothing for granted.
 THEY were such a huge part of my vision, and they are MISSING.
 It makes me sad, and question where we go from here.

 Earlier today, before I started writing this – well, it’s really what prompted writing this – I found a video on my phone from this day exactly one year ago.
 My husband and I were a few months into the “process” of deciding if this was “the” place.
 I was in full manifestation mode.

 And then shortly after I found that video today, as I was sitting here by myself typing, he literally JUST WALKED IN… with cookies!
 On a lunch break that he NEVER takes.
 Ever.
 Wearing – I kid you not – the same clothes.
 Does anyone remember that movie Somewhere in Time?

 Watch the video – it’s timestamped to prove I’m not making this up!

 So.
 There you go.
 FULL.
 CIRCLE.
 MOMENT.

-We may not be able to afford a sign on the building anytime soon, but every day we get to come in and the lights still come on, every class with two or three students, is multiplied by 100 and added to our mounting debt of gratitude, and we intend to repay every penny of it, one art-loving kid at a time.
+We may not be able to afford a sign on the building anytime soon, but every day we get to come in and the lights still come on – every class with only two or three students – is multiplied by 100 and added to our mounting debt of gratitude, and we intend to repay every penny of it, one enthusiastic happy paint stroke at a time.